Kristen Pittman: Trial and appeals

-On July 27, 2010, South Carolina Circuit Court Judge Roger Young approved Pitman's post conviction relief petition and granted her a new trial based on a finding of ineffective counsel.
-In November 2010 Judge Young refused a request by the state to reconsider his decision.
+On July 27, 2010, South Carolina Circuit Court Judge Roger Young approved Pittman's post conviction relief petition and granted her a new trial based on a finding of ineffective counsel.
+In November 2010, Judge Young refused a request by the state to reconsider his decision.
 In December 2010, Pittman entered into a plea bargain pursuant to which she pleaded guilty to the crime of voluntary manslaughter and received a 25-year sentence including time served from a 30-year to life sentence.
-She is currently imprisoned in the Allendale Correctional Institution with a projected release date of 22 February 2023.
+She was imprisoned in the Allendale Correctional Institution with a projected release date of 22 February 2023.

-While in prison, Christopher Pittman legally changed first names to identify as a transgender woman named Kristen Avery Pittman.
-Following release on February 1, 2023, Pittman will complete two years of state supervision through a South Carolina probation office.
+Following release on February 22, 2023, she is required to complete two years of state supervision through a South Carolina probation office.